-A large part of any kitchen remodeling project is the cabinets, especially on an older home.
-Upgrading cabinets, by replacing them with new ones can make a kitchen look reborn.
-Considering how much of a home’s character comes from that kitchen, an upgrade to kitchen cabinets can change how one feels about their home.
+The cabinets are a large part of any kitchen remodeling project, especially in an older home.
+Upgrading cabinets by replacing them with new ones can make a kitchen look reborn.
+Considering how much of a home’s character comes from that kitchen, an upgrade to kitchen cabinets can change how one feels about one’s home.

-Any kitchen has two basic types of cabinets: base cabinets and wall cabinets.
+Any kitchen has two basic types of cabinets: base and wall.
 The base cabinets sit on the floor, usually with a countertop on them.
-Wall cabinets are then installed, providing additional storage space between the countertop and the ceiling.
-In most cases, there is a space between the two, but some specialized cabinets, like pantries and appliance garages might take up some of that room, adding more usable storage space, at the price of losing a little bit of counter space.
+Wall cabinets are installed, providing additional storage space between the countertop and the ceiling.
+In most cases, there is a space between the two, but some specialized cabinets, like pantries and appliance garages, might take up some of that room, adding more usable storage space at the price of losing some counter space.

-There’s quite a bit of difference between installing base cabinets and wall cabinets.
-Base cabinets sit on the floor and are supported by it.
-The only fasteners needed are a few into the wall, usually along the top of the cabinets and screws holding the face frames together, so that they cannot shift.
-There is little concern about the weight of these cabinets or them falling off the wall, because their weight is being supported by the floor.
+There’s quite a difference between installing base cabinets and wall cabinets.
+It supports base cabinets on the floor.
+The only fasteners needed are a few into the wall, usually along the top of the cabinets, and screws holding the face frames together so that they cannot shift.
+There is little concern about the weight of these cabinets or their falling off the wall because the floor supports their weight.

-Wall units are a bit different in that they are highly dependent on the support they receive from the wall.
-We refer to the act of installing these cabinets as “hanging” them, much like hanging pictures.
-There’s actually some similarity to the two, as the ability of the wall to support the weight of the cabinet and what it contains is critical.
+Wall units are a bit different in that they depend highly on the support they receive from the wall.
+We refer to installing these cabinets as “hanging” them, much like hanging pictures.
+There are some similarities between the two, as the ability of the wall to support the weight of the cabinet and what it contains are critical.

-For wall units, the studs in the wall are normally considered critical for support of the cabinets.
-Drywall is not considered to be strong enough to support them, and so it is imperative for the carpenter to find the studs and screw the cabinet into them.
+For wall units, the studs are typically considered critical for support of the cabinets.
+The drywall is not deemed to be strong enough to support them, so the carpenter must find the studs and screw the cabinet into them.

 But what if the studs can’t be found?

 Walls are framed with studs every 16”.
 That’s the industry standard, reflecting what’s written into the building code.
-But there are always exceptions; special circumstances where studs are a bit farther apart, due to construction constraints or carpenter error.
-This is especially true when a home is built by the homeowner, most of whom don’t really know a whole lot about industry standards or the building code.
+But there are always exceptions, especially circumstances where studs are slightly farther apart due to construction constraints or carpenter error.
+This is especially true when the homeowner builds a home, most of whom don’t know much about industry standards or the building code.

-The other thing which can cause problems is that some narrow cabinets may not even be 16” wide, especially the cabinets that are on either side of a sink.
-In that case, the spacing might work out in such a way that the cabinet falls between studs.
-That creates the problem of installing the cabinet, without the necessary support behind it.
+Another thing that can cause problems is that some narrow cabinets may not even be 16” wide, especially the cabinets on either side of a sink.
+In that case, the spacing might work out so that the cabinet falls between studs.
+That creates the problem of installing the cabinet without the necessary support behind it.

 Let’s Examine the Physics of the Situation

-Wall cabinets are normally attached at the top, so that the weight is hanging down from the screws.
-But because the bottom of the cabinet hits the wall and the center of gravity of the cabinet is actually several inches out from the wall, the cabinet is not only pulling down, but the leverage tries to pull the top of the cabinet away from the wall.
+Wall cabinets are usually attached at the top so that the weight is hanging down from the screws.
+But because the bottom of the cabinet hits the wall and the center of gravity of the cabinet is several inches out from the wall, the cabinet is not only pulling down, but the leverage tries to pull the top of the cabinet away from the wall.
 This is where the real problem is.

-Drywall, which is actually gypsum board, is a dry, powdery mineral, something like chalk.
+Drywall, a gypsum board, is a dry, powdery mineral like chalk.
 As such, it crumbles easily.
 But like any rock, it is stronger under compression than under tension.
-Even with as weak as gypsum is, it is strong under compression, because it is already compressed in the drywall.
+Even as weak as gypsum is, it is strong under compression because it is already compressed in the drywall.
 But if it is pulled on, specifically if it is pulled on across the board, where the thickness of the gypsum is less than one-half inch, it can be made to crack.

-When we put screw into the drywall, in order to hang a cabinet, those screws are putting the drywall under both compression and tension.
-While the drywall can handle a few hundred pounds of compression, without problem, it really can’t withstand much tension.
-The weight of the cabinet and its contents is putting those screws under tension, which is then transferred to the drywall.
+When we put a screw into the drywall to hang a cabinet, those screws put the drywall under both compression and tension.
+While the drywall can handle a few hundred pounds of compression without problem, it can’t withstand much tension.
+The weight of the cabinet and its contents is putting those screws under stress, which is then transferred to the drywall.

 Making matters worse, the very act of putting a screw into the gypsum also puts it under tension, breaking it up.
 Therefore, there is little besides the paper outer layer of the drywall to hold the screws in place.
 So, when tension is put on the screws, by the weight of the cabinet, they break easily.

-Something has to be done when there aren’t any studs to screw into, when mounting wall cabinets.
-There are several options, each of which has its own advantages and disadvantages.
+Something has to be done when there aren’t any studs to screw into when mounting wall cabinets.
+There are several options, each of which has its advantages and disadvantages.

 Adding a Stud

-The strongest way of mounting the cabinet to the wall is to cut out a section of the drywall large enough to install a piece of 2”x 4” horizontally across the space between two existing studs, toe nailing it to them.
-The hole is then filled back in with drywall so that the wall surface is level.
-It really isn’t necessary to finish the joint between the drywall, as it will be covered by the cabinet.
+The most substantial way of mounting the cabinet to the wall is to cut out a section of the drywall large enough to install a 2”x 4” horizontally across the space between two existing studs, toe-nailing it to them.
+The hole is then filled back in with drywall to level the wall surface.
+It isn’t necessary to finish the joint between the drywall, as the cabinet will cover it.

-This method is not very popular due to the mess it can make of the wall.
-If the studs are outside the area that the cabinet will cover, it is very hard to toe nail the new piece of 2”x 4” into place, without making a hole that’s big enough that the cabinet won’t cover it.
-That means that the drywall will need to be taped and finished, providing a level surface once again.
-Doing that so that it is not visible is usually difficult.
+This method is not very popular due to the mess it can make on the wall.
+If the studs are outside the area that the cabinet will cover, it is very hard to nail the new piece of 2”x 4” into place without making a hole big enough that the cabinet won’t cover it.
+That means the drywall must be taped and finished, providing a level surface again.
+Doing that so that it is not visible is usually tricky.

 Adding a Mounting Strip

-Attaching a 1”x 4” strip to the wall, at the necessary height for screw the cabinet to the wall, can solve the problem of not having any support.
-This works well when a number of cabinets need to be installed together, but there is one cabinet which falls in such a way that there aren’t any studs to mount to.
-The mounting strip can be screwed to the existing studs and the loose end, where there is no stud, can be attached using one of the various drywall anchors mentioned below.
+Attaching a 1”x 4” strip to the wall at the necessary height for screwing the cabinet to the wall can solve the problem of not having any support.
+This works well when several cabinets need to be installed together, but one cabinet falls in such a way that there aren’t any studs to mount to.
+The mounting strip can be screwed to the existing studs, and the loose end, where there is no stud, can be attached using one of the various drywall anchors mentioned below.

-When doing this, it is necessary to mount two 1”x 4” strips; one at the top of the cabinet and one near the bottom, even if the cabinet will only be screwed to the top one.
-Otherwise, the cabinet will end up hanging crooked, leaning out from the wall.
+When doing this, it is necessary to mount two 1”x 4” strips, one at the top of the cabinet and one near the bottom, even if the cabinet will only be screwed to the top one.
+Otherwise, the cabinet will hang crooked, leaning out from the wall.

-This method either needs to be planned for, with the cabinets built to allow for a mounting strip or a piece of trim will need to be cut and fitted into the visible end, at the back of the cabinet, covering up the extra ¾” of space between the back of the cabinet and the wall.
-When cabinets are ordered, the manufacturer often will supply a board, finished to match the cabinets, just for filling such spaces.
+This method either needs to be planned for, with the cabinets built to allow for a mounting strip, or a piece of trim will need to be cut and fitted into the visible end at the back of the cabinet, covering up the extra ¾” of space between the back of the cabinet and the wall.
+When cabinets are ordered, the manufacturer often supplies them aboard, finished to match the cabinets, just to fill such spaces.

 Using French Cleats

 Rather than using the mounting strip mentioned above, it is easier to hang the cabinets if a French cleat is used.
 Commercially manufactured aluminum French cleats are available alongside the other cabinet hardware in the local home improvement center.
-But as an alternative, French cleats can be cut from a single piece of 1” dimensional lumber and attached to the cabinet and the wall, much like what was just discussed with a mounting strip above.
+However, as an alternative, French cleats can be cut from a single piece of 1” dimensional lumber and attached to the cabinet and the wall, much like the one discussed with a mounting strip above.

-The big advantage of using French cleats, rather than using the mounting strip mentioned above, is that with the French cleats the cabinet can be hung on the cleat and then attached with screws, rather than having to try and hold the cabinet in place with one hand, while running the screws in with the other.
+The significant advantage of using French cleats, rather than using the mounting strip mentioned above, is that with the French cleats, the cabinet can be hung on the cleat and then attached with screws, rather than having to try and hold the cabinet in place with one hand, while running the screws in with the other.

 Using Drywall Anchors

-There are several different kinds of drywall anchors that can be used for mounting a wall cabinet, either using them in conjunction with the mounting strip and/or French cleat mentioned above or using them alone to mount the cabinet to the wall.
+Several different kinds of drywall anchors can be used to mount a wall cabinet, either in conjunction with the mounting strip and/or French cleat mentioned above or alone.

-The issue with most drywall anchors is that they really aren’t strong enough for the purpose.
-While the drywall itself can hold up over 400 pounds of weight, under compression, the anchors themselves will often pull out of the wall long before that.
+The issue with most drywall anchors is that they aren’t strong enough for the purpose.
+While the drywall itself can hold up to over 400 pounds of weight under compression, the anchors will often pull out of the wall long before that.

 Expansion Anchors

 Expansion anchors are the simplest form of anchor to use with drywall.
 They, or at least something similar, can also be used with masonry.
-The anchor consists of a split sleeve, with a small hole in the middle.
-When a screw is driven into the hole, it causes the sleeve to split, with the two to four sides separating like flower petals, pressing into the sides of the hole in the drywall and into the space beyond.
-Various styles of these exist, with some having a greater capacity to expand in the space behind the drywall.
+The anchor is a split sleeve with a small hole in the middle.
+When a screw is driven into the hole, it causes the sleeve to split, with the two to four sides separating like flower petals, pressing into the sides of the hole in the drywall and the space beyond.
+Various styles exist, with some having a greater capacity to expand in the space behind the drywall.

-Expansion anchors are only good for holding up about 20 pounds.
-So, if you have a very light cabinet, which will only be holding very light things, it might be a possibility; but it’s better to use a stronger anchor.
+Expansion anchors are only good for holding up to about 20 pounds.
+So, if you have a very light cabinet that will only hold very light things, it might be possible to use an expansion anchor, but it’s better to use a stronger anchor.

 Threaded Anchors